rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ## Speed Run with Taskfile

-If you have Packer, VirtualBox, virtctl and kubectl installed, you can do more of a speedrun to recreate a cluster from scratch with the help of Taskfile.
-Youcan start from zero to full cluster like this.
+If you have Packer, VirtualBox, Virtctl, and Kubectl installed, you can do more of a speedrun to recreate a cluster from scratch with the help of Taskfile.
+You can start from zero to a full cluster like this.

 ```bash
 task delete-kind-cluster